OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                   "copy oemhlp$ boot.log"  - without ACPI.PSD

  * LOGLEVEL=0..3 - maximim level of QSINIT log messages to copy to OS/2 kernel log.
-By default - messages is not copied at all.
+By default - messages are not copied at all.

  * LOGOMASK=value - (OS/4) bit mask to disable vesa mode usage for new logo.
                Bit 0 - 8 bit color, 1 - 15bit, 2 - 16bit, 3 - 24bit, 4 - 32bit